Antynea/grub-btrfs/README.md

 ## grub-btrfs

-This is a version 3.xx of grub-btrfs
+This is a version 4.xx of grub-btrfs
-##### BTC donation address: 1Lbvz244WA8xbpHek9W2Y12cakM6rDe5Rt
+##### BTC donation address: `1Lbvz244WA8xbpHek9W2Y12cakM6rDe5Rt`
 ##
 ### Description

-grub-btrfs, Include btrfs snapshots at boot options. (grub menu)
+grub-btrfs, Include btrfs snapshots at boot options.
+(Grub menu)
 ##
-### What does grub-btrfs v3.xx do :
+### What does grub-btrfs v4.xx do :

 Simple rollback using snapshots you made previously.